streamblocks/streamblocks-tycho/doc/overview.md

 }
 ```

-When the multi-method is called with some parameters, the actual types of the parameters are compared to the parameter types of the definitions to find the most specific definition for the given parameters.
-Here follows a small example that creates an instance of the module `Example` and calls the multi-method `foo` with some parameters.
+The following code shows how to create an instance of the module `Example` and call the multi-method `foo` with different parameters.

 ```java
 Example example = MultiJ.instance(Example.class);